-(1) Common Stock holdings listed in this column include restricted stock units that are vested as of March 10, 2020, or those that are scheduled to vest within 60 days after that date.
+Common Stock holdings listed in this column include restricted stock units that are vested as of March 10, 2020, or those that are scheduled to vest within 60 days after that date.
+The holdings include 5,127 shares over which Mr. Comer has shared voting and investment power with his spouse through a family trust.

-(2) The holdings include 5,127 shares over which Mr. Comer has shared voting and investment power with his spouse through a family trust.
+The holdings include 7,765 shares over which Mr. Hester's spouse has voting and investment control.

-- (3) The holdings include 7,765 shares over which Mr. Hester's spouse has voting and investment control. - (4) Number of shares does not include 28,018 shares held by the Southwest Gas Corporation Foundation, which is a charitable trust.
-Mr. Hester, Ms. Haller, and Mr. Peterson are trustees of the Foundation but disclaim beneficial ownership of the shares held by the Foundation. - (5) The holdings include 3,326 shares over which Mr. Thoman has shared voting and investment power with his spouse through a family trust. - (6) The holdings include 996 shares over which Ms. Haller's spouse has voting and investment control. - (7) Mr. Chestnut will retire from Board service immediately prior to the 2020 Annual Meeting and is therefore not a director nominee.
-The total for Mr. Chestnut includes 23,935 shares that will vest upon his retirement, which will be within 60 days of the record date (March 10, 2020).
+(4) Number of shares does not include 28,018 shares held by the Southwest Gas Corporation Foundation, which is a charitable trust.
+Mr. Hester, Ms. Haller, and Mr. Peterson are trustees of the Foundation but disclaim beneficial ownership of the shares held by the Foundation.
+(5) The holdings include 3,326 shares over which Mr. Thoman has shared voting and investment power with his spouse through a family trust.

+(6) The holdings include 9,520 shares over which Ms. Haller's spouse has voting and investment control.